Michael Gregory (actor)

-Michael Gregory (born November 26, 1944) is an American actor.
-With over 160 credits to his name, Gregory has appeared in character roles in television, films and commercials, as well as working as a voice actor in animation & video games.
+Michael Gregory (born November 26, 1944) is an American character actor, with a variety of roles in television, films and commercials, as well as working as a voice actor in animation & video games.

 Early life

 He was born Gary Steven Meimar in Brooklyn, New York, the son of Sally and Angelo Socrates Meimar.
 He joined the United States army and served as a personnel specialist.
 He has an AA from Hartnell College and a BA from San Francisco State University.
 He lives in Salinas, California.

 Career

 Gregory had a role in an episode of the TV series The Partridge Family in 1971.
 Other guest appearances include All in the Family, Kojak, Gunsmoke, Fantasy Island, Voyagers!, The A-Team, The Love Boat, Quincy, Simon & Simon, Matlock, Murphy Brown, Quantum Leap, Ghost Whisperer, MacGyver (S06-E20) and Full House.

 He originated the role of Dr. Rick Webber in episodes of the soap opera General Hospital, from 1976 to 1978, and played Nikolai in three episodes of Dynasty in 1985.